JanHerca/urantiapedia/output/wikijs/en/article/606/Vol11_2_10th_anniv.md

 _In ***July 1982***, Kathleen Burns, who later became Trevor's wife, wrote her first article encouraging readers to start more study groups.
 She invited people who came to Sydney to come and join their group, which at that time had six regular attendants._

-_In the ***February 1983*** issue, this same Sydney group announced their intention to hold the first conference in Australia for readers of _The URANTLA Book_ in June of that year.
+_In the ***February 1983*** issue, this same Sydney group announced their intention to hold the first conference in Australia for readers of _The URANTIA Book_ in June of that year.
 We have had one national conference every year since then, with an international meeting in October 1988, which was also organised by Kathleen and Trevor Swadling with a little help from their friends._

 _THE NEED FOR STUDY GROUPS_